 The Witness is a modern take on a classic genre of spiritual works pioneered by the likes of Kahlil Gibran.
-It dances between playful verses, elegant stories, and contemplative poems that are not only pleasing sensually, but a call for deeper contemplation of life.
+It dances between playful verses, thoughtful stories, and contemplative poems that are not only pleasing sensually, but a call for deeper contemplation of life.

 Interested in a free sample of the book?
 Enter your email address below to get a download link!

-A couple of reviews from Amazon:
+Some reader reviews from Amazon:

 I have thoroughly enjoyed this book.
 A wide variety of words come to mind as part of my description: insightful, contemplative, reflective, motivating and inspirational.
 The book is well organized and has a wide variety of thoughts and subjects.
 I find that I can feel the authentic thought of the author, his struggles, his revelation, his process.
 His style allows the reader to see themselves as well.
 I also appreciate the suggested exercises in the third part of the book that allows the reader to go deeper at their own pace.
 There is definitely something in this for everyone.

 The book, The Witness, is a spiritual guide book mixed with poetic inspiration built on a framework of realistic acceptance.